-Our team of capital programming professionals, transportation planners, and grant writers work efficiently to identify and pursue discretionary grant programs, as well as alternative financing mechanisms.
-Our services include research and analysis, writing and graphic design, management and cash flow projection, and reporting and compliance.
+AMG works to efficiently identify and pursue discretionary and competitive grant programs for transportation projects, as well as alternative financing mechanisms.
+Our services include research and analysis, technical writing and graphic design, fund management, and cash flow projection, and reporting and compliance.

-AMG has successfully helped our clients to secure $26+ million in state and federal funding, through various competitive grant programs to develop and deliver critical transportation projects:
+Recently, AMG has successfully helped our clients to secure $26+ million in state and federal funding, through various competitive innovative grant programs to develop and deliver critical transportation projects:

 - $7.5 million in funding for CCTA’s Automated Driving Systems (ADS) Demonstration Program from the United States Department of Transportation’s (USDOT) ADS Grant Program